JarodNavarro2/COMP330_FINALPROJECT/README.md

 - Login using the same password as above
 - Open the Netbeans application (on the desktop)
 - The Moria application should be open, right-click it in the upper-left hand sidebar and click "run"
+- Alternatively, you can run the .jar file located in the same directory.

 **Using Moira - User’s Guide**